nikirg/lazyfast/README.md

-# Viewlet
+# LazyFast

-Viewlet is a lightweight Python library designed for building modern web interfaces using a component-based approach.
+LazyFast is a lightweight Python library designed for building modern web interfaces using a component-based approach.
 It enables writing page logic on the server side in Python, integrating seamlessly with FastAPI.
-With Viewlet, interactive elements like inputs, buttons, and selects trigger component reloads that occur on the server, updating the component's state dynamically.
+With LazyFast, interactive elements like inputs, buttons, and selects trigger component reloads that occur on the server, updating the component's state dynamically.

 ## Key Features